 June 6, 2026

-The best WMLRF is a Sig Sauer KILO8K-ABS Gen II paired with the new Sightlok RF-1 gen 3.
+The best WMLRF is a Sightlok RF-1 gen 3 paired with a Sig Sauer KILO8K-ABS Gen II rangefinder.
 Nothing else offers this combination of features, high-performance, and value-for-money.
+To learn more about the Sightlok RF-1, click here.

 With this combo you get the best of all possible worlds, including: